aws-samples/sagemaker-ssh-helper/README.md

 *Note:* If PyCharm says connection refused, it can be due to timeout.
 Check that you can connect to this host from your system terminal with `ssh` and `sm-ssh` and try configuring the remote interpreter again.

-*Tip:* When you configure Python interpreter in PyCharm, it's recommended to configure [the deployment path mapping](https://www.jetbrains.com/help/pycharm/creating-local-server-configuration.html#mapping) for you project to point into `/root/project_name` instead of default `/tmp/pycharm_project_123`.
-This is how you will be able to see your project in SageMaker Studio and PyCharm will automatically sync your local dir to the remote dir.

-*Tip:* Also instead of creating a new venv, point the Python interpreter to the existing location.
+*Tip:* Instead of creating a new venv, point the Python interpreter to the existing location.
 You can find this location by running a cell with `import sys; sys.executable` command in a SageMaker Studio notebook.
 You will get something like `/opt/conda/bin/python`.

 *Tip:* Now you also can [upload and download files from remote](https://www.jetbrains.com/help/pycharm/uploading-and-downloading-files.html) and [synchronize files with remote](https://www.jetbrains.com/help/pycharm/comparing-deployed-files-and-folders-with-their-local-versions.html).

 B. Follow the [instructions for VSCode](https://code.visualstudio.com/docs/remote/ssh), to configure local Visual Studio Code app

 Put the `root@fqdn` as the hostname to connect to, e.g., `root@ssh-training-example-2023-07-25-03-18-04-490.training.sagemaker` .
+For SageMaker Studio you might want to use `sagemaker-user` instead of `root`, e.g. `sagemaker-user@default.ivankh.d-vdnygexample.studio.sagemaker`.

 ![](images/vscode_training.png)